 Datasets used in the model—including meteorological, soil, and imagery from remote sensing—are processed, managed, and analyzed using ArcGIS.
-The NDVI–ArcGIS Pro function is used to calculate crop water use from satellite spectrum imagery.
-The Project Raster and Resample Tools are used to match NASA’s 250 meter Moderate Resolution Imaging Spectroradiometer (MODIS) imagery with one kilometer meteorological grids.
+The NDVI–ArcGIS Pro function is used to calculate crop water use from satellite imagery.
+The Project Raster and Resample Tools are used to match NASA’s 250 meter Moderate Resolution Imaging Spectroradiometer (MODIS) imagery with multi-resolution soils and meteorological grids.
 In addition, the Conversion Toolbox converts netCDF climate files and TIFFs into the standardized formats required for the model’s raster-based calculations.

 New Functionality Provided in VegET v2

 “Including snow accumulation and melt processes in the revised agro-hydrologic VegET model improves soil moisture and evapotranspiration modeling in colder climates,” says Senay.
-“It allows us to separate the recorded measurements from snowpack melt into data for surface runoff which enters streams, from the data concerning water that drains into the groundwater system.
-These two measurements lets us to determine the amount of water lost to streamflow in the case of surface runoff and groundwater recharging when analyzing water resources.”
+“It allows us to allocate snow water equivalent estimates from snowpack melt into timely release for soil moisture replenishment and total runoff The updated model also separates the total runoff into components of (1) amount that drains into the groundwater system and (2) surface runoff that joins streams and rivers immediately.
+These separation of the components helps us understand and build more accurate water budgets, a critical tool for managing water resources at a basin scale.